unixpickle/graphalicious/docs/VIEW_PROVIDER.md

 So far you have seen that a [DataSource](DATA_SOURCE.md) provides chunks of data, a [ChunkView](CHUNK_VIEW.md) renders those chunks, and a [ContentView](CONTENT_VIEW.md) renders everything shown in a graph.
 It seems that a *ContentView* should make use of *ChunkView*s for drawing, but there is an essential piece missing from the picture.

 The *ViewProvider* uses a data source to generate *ChunkView*s for its parent view to draw.
-It also provides various layout information, allowing the *ContentView* to determine its total width before any *ChunkView*s have been created.
+It also provides various layout information, allowing the *ContentView* to do things such as determine its total width before any *ChunkView*s have been created.

 # Methods

  * *int* getWidthApproximation() - get an approximation of the inherent width of the complete *ChunkView* for the current data source.
  * *int* pointCountForWidth(width) - get the minimum number of points required for a *ChunkView* to fill up at least a certain width.
  * [ChunkView](CHUNK_VIEW.md) createChunkView(chunk) - create a chunk view for the given chunk.
+ * *float* fractionalIndexForX(xValue) - get the point index for a given x value.
+The point index may be fractional.
+Flooring the point index gives the highest point index at or before the x value, while ceiling it gives the lowest point index at or after the x value.

 # Events